MC-CSC5210/CSC5210_FinalProject/README.md

 ---
 First-person cliff diving game.

 User will be able to run and jump and perform flips.
-If the user lands in the water incorrectly or does not jump on time, an ambient light will make the screen glow red.
+If the user lands in the water incorrectly an ambient light will make the screen glow red.
 The scene will include point lights that glow red when the user is unable to jump and green when it is okay to jump.

 ---